The 10 Best DAWs in the World (2023) for Windows and Mac

 8. Reason By Reason Studios

 Reason’s popularity dipped due to not being plugin-friendly.
-But 2019 onwards, external plugins are now compatible with the DAW.
+But from 2019 onwards, external plugins are now compatible with the DAW.
 Their Mimic Creative Sampler is a rack device that hardware users enjoy working on.

 - The Reason ‘Rack’ is for instruments, effects, and other utilities.
 You can use this to set up for instrument chain and also modify and EQ it like a hardware instrument.